muratk5n/thirdwave/en/README.md

 'Currently nothing exists in this realm for this type of fueling.
-NASA does things like extremely high-mass transfer rates of liquid hydrogen, but this is completely new territory for the fuel-cell electric truck market,' he noted, adding that hydrogen-fueled trucks in operation are for light duty and use that type of refueling hardware.
+NASA does things like extremely high-mass transfer rates of liquid hydrogen, but this is completely new territory for the [FC] truck market,' he noted, adding that hydrogen-fueled trucks in operation are for light duty and use that type of refueling hardware.

 'Some manufacturers use one nozzle or two to fuel the trucks.
 Everything is based now on light-duty.
 This work will enable